Ma-Vin/typewriter/README.md

 #### Log Methods

-There are permutations of the following categories for each severiy
+There are permutations of the following categories for each severity

-* log without addtional parameters, e.g. `Information(args ...any)`
+* log without additional parameters, e.g. `Information(args ...any)`
 * log with correlation, e.g. `InformationWithCorrelation(correlationId string, args ...any)`
 * log with custom values map, e.g. `InformationCustom(customValues map[string]any, args ...any)`
 * message format with args, e.g. `Informationf(format string, args ...any)`